 “Not only that, the muscles in my belly were starting to feel hard again,” she said.
 “It was so comfy that I forgot I was wearing it.
 Another very big plus is that it improved my confidence.
 I was able to sit, bend over, lay down and I slept wearing it, too.”

 A faster recovery, with less pain and a flatter tummy?
 Seems like a no-brainer.

 Benefits of Using a C-Section Belly Band

-Abdominal Binders can aid your abdominal muscles while they heal and strengthen, prevent or alleviate Diastasis Recti, and according to one study, they have been scientifically proven to reduce recovery time.
+Abdominal Binders aid your abdominal muscles while they heal and strengthen, preventing or alleviating Diastasis Recti.
+According to one study, they have been scientifically proven to reduce recovery time.